livingshade/Metis/README.md

 ```

 ### Fourth Row Row of Table 1 (40 layers, 128 A100s + 128 V100s)
 This one takes a very long time (30 min per trial), so we only use 1 trial.
 Same exact commands as previous row, but change the 20 to a 40 in the first command, 64 to 128 in the second, and 20 to 40 for `NUM_LAYERS` when running either shell script.
 Please make sure to pass in the absolute file path on your device to Metis (the local repository) to `HOME_DIR`.
+The results should be found in `logs/GPT_1.5B.log`.
+If the count value of Metis is `1714619` and ours is `1553492`, then this step was done correctly.
 ```bash
 python3 gen_synth_data.py 40 128
 python3 gen_hostfile.py 128